sous-chefs/ntp/README.md

   - Defaults to false and will make no provisions for apparmor.
   - If a platform has apparmor enabled (currently Ubuntu) default will become true.

-- `ntp['use_cmos']`

-  - Boolean, uses a high stratum undisciplined clock for machines with real CMOS clock.
-  - Defaults to true unless a platform appears to be virtualized according to Ohai.

 - `ntp['pkg_source']`
   - _Only applicable to Solaris 10_
   - String, device/path to Solaris packages.